The Cyan Language: Keyword Methods and Selectors

 \section{Keyword Methods and Selectors}

 The example below shows the declaration of a method.
-The method body is given between {\tt [} and {\tt ]}. \begin{cyan} public fun withdraw: (:amount Int) -> Boolean [ // start of method body (total - amount >= 0) ifTrue: [ total = total - amount; return true ] ifFalse: [ return false ] ] // end of method body \end{cyan}
+The method body is given between {\tt \{} and {\tt \}}. \begin{cyan} func withdraw: Int amount -> Boolean { // start of method body Boolean ret = true; (total - amount >= 0) ifTrue: { total = total - amount } ifFalse: { ret = false }; } // end of method body \end{cyan}

-A block is a sequence of statements delimited by {\tt [} and {\tt ]}.
-In the code above, there are three blocks: the method body, one after {\tt ifTrue:}, and another after {\tt ifFalse:}.
-Blocks are full closures and were inspired in Smalltalk blocks.
-However, the Cyan blocks are statically typed.
-The syntax for declaring the body of a method between {\tt [} and {\tt ]} came from language Omega.
-Based on this syntax we thought in considering methods as objects (to be seen later).

-Command \verb@return@ returns the method value and, unlike Smalltalk, its use is demanded.
-The execution of the block is ended by the \verb@return@ command.
-Note that the method itself is a block which has inside other blocks.
-It is legal to use nested blocks.
-Symbol \verb@^@ returns the value of a block.
-However, it does not necessarily cause the method in which the block is to finish its execution.
-See page~\pageref{returnblock} for a more detailed explanation.
+Command \verb@return@ returns the method value.
+The execution of the function is ended by the \verb@return@ command.